TonyCWalker/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. Describe the biggest difference between `.forEach` & `.map`.
+ Using .forEach will allow for a callback function to modify the current array and .map will return a completely new array.

 2. What is the difference between a function and a method?
+A function can take multiple inputs from various sources while a method exclusively is used with a specific object.

 3. What is closure?
+Closure gives you access to an outer functions scope from an inner function.
+Eveytime time you create a function you create a closure.

 4. Describe the four rules of the 'this' keyword.

+Principle I(Window Binding):
+When used in the global scope, the value of 'this' will be the window object.

+Principle II(Implicit binding):
+While using implicit binding, the value of 'this' will be the object that is before the preceding dot in the function.

+Principle III(New binding):
+When using new binding, the value of 'this' will refer to the instance of the object that is created/returned by the constructor function that is it being used with.

+Principle IV(Explicit binding):
+While using .call and .aplly with explicit binding, the value of 'this' will defined by the .call/.apply function.

 5. Why do we need super() in an extended class?
+.super() is used to tell a parent's constructor to be concerned with the child's attributes as well as the reverse.
+Making it possible for diffrent objects to share attributes that are common without having to make refference to them with every class.

 ## Project Set up